nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Dedicated Importer Node

 A standard Nuxeo deployment usually contains 2 types of nodes:

 - interactive / portal nodes
   - serve API and interactive workload
 - worker nodes
   - handle the asynchronous processing

 In the context of the benchmark, we added a 3rd type of Nuxeo node, "importer nodes":

 - dedicated to running the import workload
   - do not serve interactive workload
   - do not run any asynchronous workload
 - configured [specifically to speed up import](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/tree/master/package/src/main/resources/install/templates/importer-node)
   - remove some processing that is not needed for bulk import

-Having one single Nuxeo importer node was enough to get the best possible throughput in nearly all the cases.
+Having a single Nuxeo importer node was enough to get the best possible throughput in nearly all the cases.
 However, we scaled up this node (compared to the other Nuxeo nodes) to ensure that data generation was not limited by CPU.

-In the context of Phase 2, we did use 2 concurrent importer nodes against a big sharded MongoDB cluster to achieve a 25K docs/s import throughput.
+In the context of Phase 2, we did use two concurrent importer nodes against a big sharded MongoDB cluster to achieve a 25K docs/s import throughput.

 ---

-## Phase 1 Test and Results
+## Phase 1: Test and Results

-This chapter provides an overview of the results for Phase 1 and the takeaways from our tests.
+**This chapter provides an overview of the results for Phase 1 and the takeaways from our tests.**

 ### TL;DR:

-- reached 3B documents
+1. Reached 3B documents
   - not a hard limit but seemed to be big enough for the phase 1 use case
-- proven elasticity
+2. Proven elasticity
   - we can maintain performance by adjusting infrastructure and application configuration
-- it works in real life
+3. Works in real life
   - we can use and operate a 3B documents repository
-- using PaaS services truly make life easier
+4. Using PaaS services truly make life easier
   - AWS ES / MSK & MongoDB Atlas

 ### Proven Elasticity